-We Make Camden Plan: Principal C: The "We Make Camden" plan outlines how the Council will achieve its vision for the borough, Defining outcomes Tackling Inequalities: in terms of sustainable, economic, social and environmental benefits.
+We Make Camden Plan:

+The "We Make Camden" plan outlines how the Council will achieve its vision for the borough,

+Tackling Inequalities:

 Financial inequality is not new to Camden and is a core priority central to our We Make Camden goals.
 The Council is working to support those most at risk this winter from the sharp increase in inflation as well as long term interventions to prevent people getting into financial crisis as far as possible.
 For example, the council has invested £2m in its Cost of Living Crisis fund and is working with advice partners, community groups, front line staff to get money to those who need it most.
+Climate Emergency:

-Climate Emergency: In September 2020, the Council amended its Constitution to prioritize environmental stewardship in decision-making.
+In September 2020, the Council amended its Constitution to prioritize environmental stewardship in decision-making.
 All formal reports now include an "Environmental implications" section.
 The Council also launched a Climate Action Plan entitled "Climate Action Plan 2020 - 2025".
 In this plan, Camden committed to do everything it can to make the Borough Net Zero Carbon by 2030.
 As part of this commitment the Council is exploring how to reduce carbon emissions in its corporate buildings.
 As part of this work the Council has secured external funding to support the retrofit of two buildings via the Public Sector Decarbonisation Scheme.
 For example, as part of this strategy the Council is committed to invest £1.325m to retrofit and introduce low carbon technologies in Highgate Library a Grade II listed building of historical and architectural importance and a hub for the local community.